Sensirion/sfxx/README.txt

 sf05, sfm3500:
       The driver will expect the SF05 sensor chip and will self configure according to the settings of the sensor.
-sdp631:
-      The driver will expect the SF04 sensor chip and will self configure with the sensor settings according to the datasheet.

 sysfs-Interface
 ---------------